utaresearch/claimbuster-spotter/README.md

 ### Interactive ClaimBuster Demo

-**Warning: This file is deprecated!
-Please do not run until it is fixed in a future push and this warning message is removed!**

 Using [`demo.py`](demo.py), users can input individual sentences into the command line, and the model will produce an inference result on the inputted sentence.
-This process should take under 500ms.
+Each sentence should take under 100ms to process.

 ### Command-Line Flags